-Class Date\\\\\ 2.
-Which of the three fractions from question #1 is greater than the other two?
-3. What, if any, is a reason a person gave for: a.
-Not being eligible to vote? b.
-Being eligible, but not registered to vote? c.
+2. Which of the three fractions from question #1 is greater than the other two?

+3. What, if any, is a reason a person gave for:

+a.
+Not being eligible to vote?

+b.
+Being eligible, but not registered to vote?

+c.
 Being eligible and registered, but not voting in the last presidential election?

-same results your interviews to s?
-If so, how were mong your data as re they alike?
-Lo ook for other tro - •
+4. Compare your interviews to those of two classmates.
+Did you get many of the same results?
+If so, how were they alike?
+Look for other trends-things in common-among your data as a group and list one here.